 If you have been delaying a system update for a substantial period of time, then there are chances that it may affect your GPS.
 Every update brings fixes for bugs and possible problems.
 It is best to keep your device updated in a timely manner so that your phone has the latest version of Android.

-To check for update, go to the Settings menu of your device and tap on About Device.
+To check for updates, go to the Settings menu of your device and tap on About Device.
 Now tap on Check updates and if an update is available then install the update and check if your GPS problems get resolved after the device is updated.

 Solution 12: Wipe Cache Partition

-Your phone’s cache partition has files which can create a problem for the GPS if they get corrupted.
+Your phone’s cache partition has files that can create a problem for the GPS if they get corrupted.
 It may even cause a problem in using other apps on your phone.
 If you are facing a GPS problem, then it is advisable to wipe the cache partition of your device and allow your device to build new cache files, this can ensure that the cache partition is not causing the problem.

 - Power Off your phone

-- Press the Volume Up, Power and Home button together till the phone vibrates before it powers on.
+- Press the Volume Up, Power, and Home button together till the phone vibrates before it powers on.

 - Release the Power key and continue to hold the Volume Up and Home button till you see the Recover menu.

-- Now use the Volume Down key to highlight Wipe cache partition from the menu and use the Power key to confirm your selection.
+- Now use the Volume Down key to highlight the Wipe cache partition from the menu and use the Power key to confirm your selection.

 - Once the cache partition is deleted, use the volume key to highlight the restart option and confirm the restart with the Power key.